 Maintenance, repair, and overhaul (MRO) is essential for aircraft of all types, ensuring that they remain airworthy and safe to operate over time.
 As the aviation industry continues to advance with various technologies coming about, MRO activities must be advanced as well to meet increasing needs.
 For those involved in the industry, it is important to have a general understanding of the major types of MRO activities that are carried out, as well as what facilities may be used.
 As such, we will discuss MRO activities, facilities, and practices in brief detail so that you can be more aware of the various options available on the market.

 Turbine engines have seen various advancements over the years, they can still face a number of issues that may deter standard operations or performance.
 When a turbine engine or jet engine has an abnormal start or fails to start at all, it is important to determine the issue at hand before attempting to fly for the means of safety.
-In this blog, we will discuss some of the most common problems that turbine engines face and how they may be diagnosed, allowing you to have a better idea of what to do if you are met with such issues.

 For embedded systems like the STM32 Discovery Board, many readings are made possible through devices known as gyroscopes.
 Also found in aircraft instrumentation, gyroscopes are a form of device that may be used to either measure or maintain orientation or angular velocity.
 This is often used by vehicles and devices to determine positioning and attitude, though such readings may also serve other important needs as well.
 In this blog, we will discuss gyroscopes in more detail, allowing you to have a better understanding of their use and functionality.